AleksSG/Web-App/README.md

 ## Considerations for the 1st delivery

+### Data model documentation
+The entities are defined in the /MML/MediaApp/models.py file.
+This entities are: Group, Director, Movie, Song and UserProfileInfo

 ### General considerations of the application

 The user has to press the button "Fill database from iTunes API" for fill the application database with songs, movies, directors and groups.
 All the content is extracted from the iTunes API.